 - Any other relevant documentation as per the state or territory regulations.

 Types of Business Entities for Company Registration in Australia

-In Australia, there are various types of entities that can be established when you think to register a company in Australia including:
+In Australia, there are various types of entities that can be established when you think to registering a company in Australia including:

 Proprietary Limited Company

 The system that is nearest to that of a Limited Liability Company is the Proprietary Limited company (“Pty Ltd”).
 It’s the most popular corporate structure in Australia and is among the most suitable companies for foreign investors who want to conduct business in the country.

 The incorporation of the proprietary company requires at minimum one director who is resident (if you’re not a resident of Australia it is necessary to find a director or find an organization that provides nominee directors).
 Pty Ltd companies can be entirely owned by foreign investors and the capital for the first share is as low as $1.